Table of Contents

 Removing almost all fat from the diet causes the cells to use the accumulated fat, reactivating their ability to respond to insulin.

-A nice side-effect of this diet is that participants also lost weight.
+A nice side-effect of the vegan diet is that participants also lost weight.

 There are also likely other health benefits to a vegan diet, such as reducing heart-disease and cancer.